Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 The term analytics is at least as broad as business intelligence.
 In our context, I distinguish it from business intelligence because it is less concerned with displaying information and more concerned with interpretation.
 Additionally, it is usually easier to get your base B.I. functionality running than to begin applying analytic techniques to your data.
 Ultimately, business intelligence and analytics are going to work together and form the backbone of your (antiquated but valid term) decision support systems.

 Analytics refers to applying some operation to your data and gaining some additional insight from that modification.
 Obviously, getting data structured appropriately is critical.
-I typically put analytics tools into one of two categories:
+I typically put analytics tools into one of two categories despite there being many more including simple spreadsheets:

 - Regression
 - Machine learning